mitodl/ocw-studio/external_resources/README.md

 ### Wayback Machine Integration:

-- Valid external resources are submitted to the Wayback Machine for archiving after external resource validation.
+- When external resource validation occurs, valid external resources are submitted to the Wayback Machine for archiving.
 - The status of Wayback Machine archiving jobs is tracked and updated periodically (currently, every 6 hours).
 - New external resources are automatically submitted to the Wayback Machine upon creation.